The Series LLC Guide

 Will Other States Recognize My Series LLC?

-While there are many useful, money-saving features of the Series LLC, it remains a relatively unfamiliar and untested entity in the business world, and the relevant state laws continue to evolve (including recent changes to the Delaware Series LLC).
+While there are many useful, money-saving features of the Series LLC, it remains a relatively unfamiliar and untested entity in the business world, and the relevant state laws continue to evolve.
 Therefore, it is possible that if you form your Series LLC in a state that allows for it (such as Delaware) and then register as a foreign LLC in a state that doesn’t form Series LLCs (such as New York), courts in states that don’t permit the formation of Series LLCs might ignore a series’ or a series organization’s separate limited liability and treat the company as an ordinary limited liability company instead.

 If your organization intends to operate or hold assets in states that don’t permit the formation of Series LLCs, starting an LLC (or multiple, independent LLCs) might be the safer option.